Starbucks and moving boxes. Yes, you read the title right.

 The shift manager asked her to wait.
 He went into the back and unpacked extra boxes – boxes that didn’t need to be unpacked right then and there – in order to deliver on their promise.
 In the end, my employee had seven large, usable moving boxes.

 As a customer, she felt seen and cared for – she absolutely realized at that moment that she was more than a coffee cup sale to Starbucks.
 They promised her something – an added value to the services they typically provide – something that makes them no money – and they delivered on that promise.
 As Starbucks CEO Howard Schultz said, “Starbucks has a role and a meaningful relationship with people that is not only about coffee.”
 Their commitment to customer relationships – to being a part of the lives of their customers and not just a coffee pit stop – is a philosophy Schultz has been instilling since day one.

 The effect?
 Not only was she happy – floored – she ordered a cup of coffee.

 Starbucks made an already-loyal customer even more loyal by adding value to her day.

 One of our clients did this.
-Burns & McBride is in the declining heating oil market.
+Burns & McBride is in the ever-shrinking heating oil market.
 They could have trekked along with the decline, doing the same old, providing their customers with exactly what they expected and nothing more.

 But like Starbucks, they didn’t.

 After diving into their value proposition development through our Value Prop Process, we uncovered that there was an added value service they could provide to their customers that no one else was doing.
-They decided to include a “no run out” guarantee – or they’d fill your tank for free.
+They decided to include a “no run-out” guarantee – or they’d fill your tank for free.